2023 Best Value Allied Health Professions Undergraduate Certificate Schools in Texas

 Top 10 Best Allied Health Professions Undergraduate Certificate Schools

-Our 2023 rankings named Galveston College the best value school in Texas for allied health professions students working on their undergraduate certificate.
-Located in the town of Galveston, Galveston College is a public college with a small student population.
+Our analysis found Galveston College to be the best value school for allied health professions students who want to pursue a undergraduate certificate in Texas.
+Located in the fringe town of Galveston, Galveston College is a public college with a small student population.

-Galveston College did well in our overall quality rankings, too.
-It placed #5 on our Best Allied Health Professions Undergraduate Certificate Trade Schools in Texas list.
+Galveston College not only placed well in our value ranking, but it is also #5 on our Best Allied Health Professions Undergraduate Certificate Trade Schools in Texas list.

 Read full report on Allied Health Professions at Lamar State College - Port Arthur

-You’ll join some of the best and brightest minds around you if you attend Collin County Community College District.
-The school came in at #4 on this year’s Best Value Allied Health Professions Undergraduate Certificate Schools in Texas list.
-Located in the medium-sized suburb of McKinney, Collin County Community College District is a public college with a fairly large student population.
+You’ll be in good company if you decide to attend Collin County Community College District.
+It ranked #4 on our 2023 Best Value Allied Health Professions Undergraduate Certificate Schools in Texas list.
+Located in the midsize suburb of McKinney, Collin County Community College District is a public school with a fairly large student population.

 A rank of #5 on this year’s list means Alvin Community College is a great value for allied health professions students working on their undergraduate certificate.
 Alvin is a moderately-sized public school located in the large suburb of Alvin.

-San Jacinto Community College did quite well in this year’s ranking of the best places for allied health professions students to get a undergraduate certificate.
-It came in at #6 on the list.
-San Jacinto College is a very large public school located in the large suburb of Pasadena.
+With a ranking of #6, San Jacinto Community College did quite well on this year’s best value schools for allied health professions students working on their undergraduate certificate.
+San Jacinto College is a very large public school located in the suburb of Pasadena.

-The average tuition and fees for an in-state undergraduate at San Jacinto College are $3,240 a year.
+In-state tuition fees for undergraduate students at San Jacinto College are $3,240 per year.
 Allied Health majors at San Jacinto College take out an average of $8,627 in student loans while working on their Undergraduate Certificate.

 Full Allied Health Professions at San Jacinto Community College Report

 Tarrant County College District landed the #7 spot in the 2023 rankings for the best value undergraduate certificate allied health professions programs.
-Located in the large city of Fort Worth, Tarrant County College is a public college with a very large student population.
+Located in the large city of Fort Worth, Tarrant County College is a public school with a fairly large student population.

 In-state tuition fees for undergraduate students at Tarrant County College are $3,402 per year.